remix-run/react-router/packages/router/README.md

-# Remix Router
+# Router

-The `remix-router` package is the heart of [React Router](https://github.com/remix-run/react-router) and provides all the core functionality for routing, data loading, data mutations, and transitions.
+The `@remix-run/router` package is the heart of [React Router](https://github.com/remix-run/react-router) and provides all the core functionality for routing, data loading, data mutations, and transitions.

-If you're using React Router, you should never `import` anything directly from the `remix-router` or `react-router` packages, but you should have everything you need in either `react-router-dom` or `react-router-native`.
-Both of those packages re-export everything from `remix-router` and `react-router`.
+If you're using React Router, you should never `import` anything directly from the `@remix-run/router` or `react-router` packages, but you should have everything you need in either `react-router-dom` or `react-router-native`.
+Both of those packages re-export everything from `@remix-run/router` and `react-router`.

 ## API

-A Remix Router instance can be created using `createRouter`:
+A Router instance can be created using `createRouter`:

 ```js
 let router = createRouter({